uhhjaz/Tipster/README.md

 ## Notes

 No major challenges encountered while building the app.
-Working on implementing optionalfunctionality
+Working on implementing optional functionality.

 ## Credits